-Initiate and coordinate training programmes for stakeholders.
+• Initiate and coordinate training programmes for stakeholders.

-During the year under review, a total number of two hundred and sixty-four (264) applications were submitted for registration.
-Out of the total number of applications received, one hundred and seventynine (179) applications were fresh foreign applications which were approved, and two hundred and thirty-one (231) were re-registration applications and were also approved.
+In the year 2014, a total number of two hundred and sixty-four (264) applications were submitted for registration.
+Out of the total number of applications received, one hundred and seventy-nine (179) applications were fresh foreign applications which were approved, and two hundred and thirty-one (231) were re-registration applications and were also approved.

-The Department vetted all permits submitted via the GcNet and even exceeded the target of 548 to 929.
+The Department vetted all permits submitted via the GcNet and even exceeded the target of five hundred and forty-eight (548) to nine hundred and twenty nine (929) permited submitted.